 Scrutinize an idea by examining its positive attributes first, always giving burgeoning ideas a chance to be polished and corrected before dismissing them.
-It doesn’t mean that we don’t point out the downsides and drawbacks of a new idea, but we expand on its good points first, and then when we get to the bad points, we pose them in the form of a question (see above).
-The language we suggest is not “that won’t work,” but rather, “how might we make it workable?”
+It doesn’t mean that we don’t point out the downsides and drawbacks of a new idea, but we expand on its good points first.
+Then, when we get to the bad points, we pose them in the form of a question (see above).
+The language we suggest is not “That won’t work,” but rather, “How might we make it workable?”

 In general, the language of creativity tends to be positive and supportive.
 That shouldn’t be misinterpreted as being too nice or going easy on ideas that require rigorous improvement.
 It just means the approach is productive rather than destructive; the vocabulary is generous before it’s skeptical.
 Don’t underestimate the impact of language on our creativity.
 It’s amazing how just a few words will put us in the right frame of mind to generate new possibilities.